Sam’s Musical Story

 Perhaps to make up for the disposal of my lovely gramophone, one evening my father got home and presented me with a pair of headphones – the type radio operators used.
 I have no idea where he got them.
 I was amazed.
 They were beautiful.
 Somehow I connected them to our radio set and lo and behold!
 A miracle.
 I could hear music and no one else could!
 I remember being very taken with “Magic Moments” by Perry Como.
 One of the first songs that Burt Bacharach and Hal David wrote together.
 I was thirteen.

 My father was a trucker (lorry driver).
 His job at the time was to pick up cases of beer from the bottling plant, where he had worked, and drive them 68 miles (109.44 km) to the East End of London warehouse.
 I often thought why they didn’t build a bottling plant in London and not have to drive it every day to from Portsmouth to London.
 I never got a straight answer.
-My father asked me if I wanted to ride with him to London.
+Every now and then my father would ask me if I wanted to ride with him to London.
 It was always exciting in the big cab with my burly father and the noise of the engine and the smell of oil and diesel.
 He’d taken me many times before but this time turned out to be the most special.
 About half-way to London father would like to stop at a roadside café.
 Very rough places.
 Thirty miles in that slow noisy truck would make anyone want a break.
 I can’t remember if I put a coin in the jukebox or someone else did, but right there my life changed forever.
 Blasting through the well-worn rattly speaker came “Oh Boy” by the Crickets.

 It was stunning.
 I asked father who it was.
 He didn’t know, so I had to read the record label as it spun round.
 All the way to London and all the way back I just couldn’t get that sound out of my head.
 The energy sent my senses reeling and a rockin’.
 Somehow I found out that the singer was Buddy Holly and that they had had another record out earlier that year called “That’ll Be the Day”.
 I bought the two records and somehow I got a Dansette record player and played and played them both endlessly.
 There were other favorite records at the time, such as “Great Balls of Fire” by Jerry Lee Lewis, “Long Tall Sally” by Little Richard and “Take a Message to Mary” by the Everly brothers.
 But Buddy got far more plays.